igraph/python-igraph/doc/source/install.rst

-In general, you should almost always opt for the binary package unless a binary package is not available for your platform or you have some local modifications that you want to incorporate into |igraph|'s source. `Installation from a binary package`_ tells you how to install |igraph| from a precompiled binary package on various platforms. `Compiling python-igraph from source`_ tells you how to compile |igraph| from the source package.
+In general, you should almost always opt for the binary package unless a binary package is not available for your platform or you have some local modifications that you want to incorporate into |igraph|'s source. `Installation from a binary package`_ tells you how to install |igraph| from a precompiled binary package on various platforms. `Compiling igraph from source`_ tells you how to compile |igraph| from the source package.

 Installation from a binary package